Larry Dale Lee

-Larry Dale Lee, (16 October 1958 – 28 December 1999) was an American financial and economic journalist for BridgeNews who was found stabbed to death in his apartment in Guatemala City, Guatemala.
+Larry Dale Lee (16 October 1958 – 28 December 1999) was an American financial and economic journalist for BridgeNews who was found stabbed to death in his apartment in Guatemala City, Guatemala.

 Personal history

-Larry Lee was born in Rockford, Illinois, United States, and raised in Doniphan, Missouri.
+Lee was born in Rockford, Illinois, United States, and raised in Doniphan, Missouri.
 He graduated top of his class from Doniphan High School in 1976.
-Lee attended Emmanuel Baptist Church in his home town of Doniphan.
+Lee attended Emmanuel Baptist Church in his hometown of Doniphan.
 Family, friends and co-workers say that Lee had a strong interest in politics and social issues.
 He first graduated from the University of Arkansas, and then in the 1980s, he attended the University of Missouri, where he earned his graduate degree in journalism in 1987.
 He became fluent in Spanish.
 While working in Knoxville, Tennessee, in 1993, Lee revealed he was gay, but he did not inform his family.

 Career

 Lee started his journalism career working for his home town newspaper, The Prospect-News, in Doniphan, Missouri, and then he worked at The Webb City Sentinel while working on his graduate degree in journalism until August 1986.
 He was an intern in 1987 at the Knoxville News-Sentinel, Knoxville, and he later returned to the newspaper as a copy editor and staff reporter and worked there continuously between 1989 and 1994.
 Lee's career took him to writing for newspapers in Tennessee, Arkansas, Texas, and Florida.
 During this period, he was employed as a journalist by the Southwest Times Record, Fort Smith, Arkansas; and then for a series of E. W. Scripps Company newspapers, including The Memphis Commercial Appeal, Memphis, Tennessee; El Paso Herald-Post, El Paso, Texas; San Antonio Express-News, San Antonio, Texas; and The Stuart News in Stuart, Florida.

 In August 1998, Lee took a job as the correspondent for BridgeNews in Guatemala.
 At the time, BridgeNews was the second largest Financial news agency behind Reuters and it had reporters in about 100 countries.
 He was employed by BridgeNews at the time of his murder but he told friends he was in the process of selling his possessions and leaving Guatemala City for Mexico City and leaving journalism for a career in non-profit social services sector.